rndmorris/Salis-Arcana/docs/bugfixes.md

 **Config option:** `thaumatoriumMultiContainer`

 Makes the server correctly handle multiple players interacting with a Thaumatorium at the same time and cleans up client-side `Container`s when the player closes the GUI.

+## Localize Chat Messages on the Client

+**Config option:** `fixClientSideLocalization`

+All messages displayed in chat will be displayed in the client's language rather than the language of the server.